samugd17/proyecto-ets/doc/preliminary_project.md

 The goal of this project will be establishing the bases of a program, in this case in the form of an application.
 TableStars will be a platform to play classic tabletop games online and with a new layer of challenge.

-We aim to create a tabletop gaming community that revolves around competition and betting, giving our players a selection of classic tabletop games and a wide range of tables both free and paid with different types and ammounts of bets.
+Our goal is to create a board game community that revolves around competition and betting, offering our players a selection of classic games and a wide range of both free and paid tables with different types and amounts of bets, as well as an in-game store where users will be able to exchange currencies and buy special skins and items.

-TableStars will profit everytime a player buys tokens; the in-game currency that will be used for both betting and buying any kind of trinket or customization for our tables
+There will be two main currencies in the game; virtual coins and diamonds:

+- The Virtual coin will be the less valuable one, as it will be easier to get just by playing and login in.
+This currency will be used to buy 'low tier' items or skins.

+- Diamonds will be the premium currency of the game.
+They will be much harder to get by just playing, as players are intended to purchase them with real money and cash them back.
+Users will be able to exchange diamonds for virtual coins but not the other way around.
+Diamonds will be also used to buy premium or exclusive items.

+Our first game to be implemented will be Parcheesi, which will have two table sizes: 4 players, 6 players.
+And it will have up to 4 tables of different betting levels, in its paid game modes.

+Game modes are as follows:
+- _Virtual Coin prize party_: In this mode the players can bet their virtual coins.
+- _Diamond prize party_: In this mode players can bet their diamonds.
+- _Guest party_: In this mode, available for both gusts and logged users, players will be able to play versus against random people for free.
+- _Friends party_: In this mode you can play against your friends in the game, bets won't be allowed.

 ## Arquitecture and programming languages